 If you are brewing a pot of tea, you should leave the tea loose in a warmed pot and pour boiling water over it.
-Then you should cover the pot with a towel or tea cozy to keep it warm and let it steep for five to ten minutes.
+Then you should cover the pot with a towel or tea cozy to keep it warm (or use a tea warmer) and let it steep for five to ten minutes.
 This extra warmth and extended time will extract more benefits from the leaves and provide a richer and more robust taste.

 In herbs, the answer is much the same.
 The crushed herbs in bags will provide more benefits when brewed by the quick cup; however, for medicinal use, you would usually add the loose leaves, stems, seeds and/or roots to simmering water and allow them to mull and simmer for five minutes or so and then steep, covered for another 10 or 15 minutes to extract all the benefits of the herb.